Applause occurs at different times throughout a classical music performance.

 Our Music Director Michael Sachs has said that he wants everyone to have a wonderful experience when listening to classical music.
 If you feel moved to clap, then please know the musicians are delighted to hear your enthusiasm.
 If you would like to wait until the end, then please do that, too.
 Although clapping between movements is not proper etiquette at concerts halls in large cities, it’s most important to us at Strings that you feel comfortable to express yourself in the pavilion.

-If you’re at a Different Tempo concert, you can, of course, feel free to applaud after every song or solo that you enjoy.
+If you’re at an outdoor stage concert or non-classical performances in the Pavilion, feel free to applaud after every song or solo that you enjoy.